Dallinger/Dockerfiles/README.md

 As of 07/24/2018 there are yet unsolved issues with running GridUniverse under Docker.

 Sandbox mode has not been tested.
-Running in sandbox mode would require to supply their credentials to the container to login via Heroku.
+Running in sandbox mode would rerquire users to supply their credentials to the container to login via Heroku.
 Unsolved and unattempted.

 ## Installation

- As a preliminary step, I find that running Kinematic first (until it asks for a dockerhub account login) seems to smooth out the process of Docker iitializing itself on a Windows7 machine.
+ As a preliminary step, I find that running Kinematic first (until it asks for a Dockerhub account login) seems to smooth out the process of Docker initializing itself on a Windows7 machine.

 Open Docker Quickstart Terminal (interactive command line shell)

 Run ``` docker-compose up -d ``` .
 This will pull in all the containers necessary and start them in detached mode.
 This pulling of containers may take a few minutes (depending on your internet connection speed).

-After the porcess has completed, to see the status of the containers:
+After the process has completed, to see the status of the containers:
 ``` docker-compose ps ```

 To stop your containers: